gracelang/language/languageSpec/spec.md

 Like everything in Grace, object constructors are lexically scoped.

-A name can be bound to an object constructor, like this:
+A name can be bound to the object created by object constructor, like this:

     def unnamedCat = object {
          def colour:Colour = colours.tabby